Rally of the Lakes

-The Rally of the Lakes is an on-road rallying event held in the south-west of Republic of Ireland.
+The Rally of the Lakes, known as the Assess Ireland International Rally of the Lakes, is an on-road rallying event held in the south-west of Republic of Ireland.
 It takes place each year on May bank holiday weekend.
-Organized by Killarney and District Motor Club, the rally has been running since 1979.
+Organised by Killarney and District Motor Club, the rally has been running since 1979.
 Traditionally, it starts in Killarney and runs across County Kerry.
 For a number of years it has been the third/fourth round of the Irish Tarmac Rally Championship.
-Since 2011 it has been sponsored by vehicle check company Cartell and known as the Cartell.ie Rally of the Lakes.
+The Killarney and District Motor Club also organises the Killarney Historic Rally.
+This takes place each year at the end of November.

 History

 2020-2021

 The event was planned to take place on 2–3 May 2020.

-On 12 March all motorsports events were postponed in the light of the coronavirus pandemic.
-On 20 March, Motorsport Ireland issued a statement that all motorsport events are suspended until 1 June 2020.
+On 12 March, all motorsport events were postponed in the light of the coronavirus pandemic.
+On 20 March, Motorsport Ireland issued a statement that all motorsport events were suspended until 1 June 2020.

-On 28 April the Tarmac Rally Organisers' Association announced that the 2020 Irish Tarmac Rally Championship is cancelled.
+On 28 April, the Tarmac Rally Organisers' Association announced that the 2020 Irish Tarmac Rally Championship is cancelled.
 The event can still go ahead anyway, but will not be a counting round of the ITRC.
 No further announcements came from the club, the event did not take place.
-Due to ongoing COVID-19 pandemic the 2021 event was also cancelled.
+Due to ongoing COVID-19 pandemic, the 2021 event was also cancelled.